Gary W. Cole, MD, FAAD

 How are dermabrasion and microdermabrasion performed?

 Since dermabrasion is a surgical procedure, local anesthesia is required and is occasionally supplemented by intravenous sedation.
 When the skin is appropriately numb, an abrasive device is applied to the skin.
 This device could be a rapidly rotating wire brush or a diamond encrusted wheel or even abrasive screening.
-The choice depends on the anatomical location as well as the particular lesion to be treated.
+The choice depends on the anatomical location as well as the particular area to be treated.
 A refrigerant spray is often used to reduce the movement of the skin during the procedure.
 The ability to perform this procedure is very dependent on the skill and experience of the operator.

 Microdermabrasion involves spraying an inert crystalline material with sufficient force to dislodge superficial skin cells without damaging the deeper layers of living cells.
 Aside from this superficial debridement, it produces mild inflammation.